Delftse Hout

 Delftse Hout is the location of the De Grote Plas, a lake with origins in the sand excavations performed to build new neighbourhoods in Delft.
 Swimming in the lake is usually allowed.
 Other destinations in the district are IKEA Delft, the Arboretum-Heempark Delft gardens, the Iepenhof Cemetery, a camping and a park.

 Public transport

-Two lines currently operate within the area, with most stops only being served in the summer: Line 61 and line 64, providing great access to the district during the summer and a moderate access in the winter.
+Two bus lines currently operate within the area, with most stops only being served in the summer: Line 61 and line 64, providing great access to the district during the summer and moderate access in the winter.